maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Reset/DoneViewModel/README.md

 DoneViewModel Class
 ===================
-Holds data for the PasswordReset view.
+Holds data for the Done view.

 Inheritance Hierarchy